neilfws/aflstats/code/R/Rmd/bye_scoring/post_bye_results.md

 In the following sections we look only at games where one team comes off a bye.

-We also omit season 2011 so as to keep the focus on mid-season byes with 18 teams.
+We also omit season 2011 and COVID-affected season 2020, so as to keep the focus on mid-season byes with 18 teams.

 ### Distribution of margins by expected result